andrew/ultimate-awesome/README.md

 - [Awesome-GNN4TS](https://github.com/KimMeen/Awesome-GNN4TS) - 📈 Awesome resources related to GNNs for Time Series Analysis (GNN4TS) 🔥
 - [awesome-self-supervised-learning-for-graphs](https://github.com/SXKDZ/awesome-self-supervised-learning-for-graphs) - A curated list for awesome self-supervised learning for graphs.
 - [awesome-react-native-talks](https://github.com/tiaanduplessis/awesome-react-native-talks) - :sunglasses: A curated list of talks about React Native or topics related to React Native.
+- [free-for-life](https://github.com/wdhdev/free-for-life) - A massive list including a huge amount of products and services that are completely free!.
 - [list](https://github.com/awesome-yii/list) - A curated list of awesome Yii Framework extensions, tutorials and other nice things.
 - [awesome-human-motion](https://github.com/derikon/awesome-human-motion) - 🏃‍♀️ A curated list about human motion capture, analysis and synthesis.
+- [awesome-industrial-protocols](https://github.com/Orange-Cyberdefense/awesome-industrial-protocols) - Security-oriented list of resources about industrial network protocols. .
 - [awesome-docs](https://github.com/testthedocs/awesome-docs) - A curated list of awesome documentation tools.
-- [awesome-high-performance-computing](https://github.com/trevor-vincent/awesome-high-performance-computing) - A curated list of awesome high performance computing resources.
 - [awesome-kgqa](https://github.com/BshoterJ/awesome-kgqa) - A collection of some materials of knowledge graph question answering.
 - [awesome-graal](https://github.com/neomatrix369/awesome-graal) - A curated list of awesome resources for Graal, GraalVM, Truffle and related topics.
 - [awesome-free-services](https://github.com/hql287/awesome-free-services) - Awesome free online services for startups and freelancers!.
 - [awesome-books](https://github.com/marmotedu/awesome-books) - 📚 集合各类精品 IT 技术书籍，方便大家进行学习，也会推荐一些书，定期更新，长期维护！.
-- [awesome-industrial-protocols](https://github.com/Orange-Cyberdefense/awesome-industrial-protocols) - Security-oriented list of resources about industrial network protocols. .
 - [awesome-web3](https://github.com/ahmet/awesome-web3) - A curated list of awesome Web3 resources, libraries, tools and more.
 - [awesome-keepass](https://github.com/lgg/awesome-keepass) - Curated list of KeePass-related projects.
 - [awesome-coding-camps](https://github.com/theodesp/awesome-coding-camps) - A curated list of awesome Coding Bootcamps and websites to help you boost your career in Programming.